 Image

 You’ve got two (2) options: an annual surety bond or a cash deposit.

-Surety Bond: Calculated on 50% of your highest monthly payable to the CBSA, by you or your broker within the prescribed 12-month period.
-The proposed minimum bond amount for CARM R2 is $25,000 per import program (RM).
-A customs bond is currently available.
+Surety Bond: Calculated on 50% of your highest monthly account payable to the CBSA within the prescribed 12-month period.
+The minimum bond amount for CARM R3 is $5,000 per import program (RM).

-Cash Deposit: This refers to 100% of your highest monthly payable to the CBSA by you or your broker within the prescribed 12-month period.
-(Cash deposits will be available as of R2.)
+Cash Deposit: Requires 100% of your highest monthly account payable to the CBSA within the prescribed 12-month period.

+Image